Session 3 - Module A: Advanced Orchestration Patterns¶

 - Advance to Session 4: CrewAI Team Orchestration

-📝 Multiple Choice Test - Module A¶
+📝 Multiple Choice Test - Session 3¶

-Test your understanding of advanced orchestration patterns:
+Test your understanding of advanced orchestration patterns for data processing:

-B) Only available CPU resources
+B) Only available cluster CPU resources

 D) User preferences and system defaults

 Question 2: In the advanced workflow orchestration, what happens when sync progress reaches 75% completion?
-A) Immediate progression to merge phase

-B) Conditional proceed with timeout protection
+B) Conditional proceed with timeout protection for data freshness

 C) Continue waiting indefinitely